-After the Spring meetings have taken place, the advisors meet with the Associates to discuss the Academic Evaluation Reports and to pass along any advice or suggestions that the faculty may have for the Associates.
+After the Spring meetings have taken place, the advisors meet with the Associates to discuss the Academic Evaluation Reports, Advising Guide, and Dossier Document Excel Spreadsheet, and to pass along any advice or suggestions that the faculty may have for the Associates.

 Students receiving a first-year or a dissertation-year fellowship do not teach during that year.
 They must hold no other appointment or outside employment during the fellowship year, except for approved supplemental appointments or fellowships (GSH X.1).
 Pre-candidacy fellowship recipients must register for at least 12 hours of graduate credit (5000-level or higher) during any semester in which the fellowship is held, and 6 hours during summer session.
 Audited credit hours do not count toward these totals (GSH X.1).
 Dissertation-year fellowship recipients must register for 3 hours of graduate credit (usually 8999) each semester and during summer session.
 See GSH section X for more details.
 First-year fellowship recipients may choose to take 7301, Teaching French and Italian at the College Level, during Autumn semester of either their first year or their second year of the Ph.D.

-Some additional guidelines for the PhD programs in French and Italian (important!)
+Some additional guidelines for the PhD programs in French and Francophone Studies and Italian Studies (important!)

 - Students entering without a Masters degree must successfully defend their dissertation prospectus no later than November 30 of their 4th year; students entering with an approved Masters must defend their prospectus no later than November 30 of their 3rd year.
 Students and advisors are strongly encouraged to devise a major candidacy exam whose answer can be transformed into the prospectus.